 8.3.3.1 Measurements of a secondary component carrier with active SCell

 When the SCell is activated, measurement performance requirements for the frequency are those given in clause 8.1.2.2(E-UTRAN intra frequency measurements and E-UTRAN intra frequency measurements with autonomous gaps).
 If common DRX is in use, then the requirements for that secondary component carrier are given by the applicable DRX requirements (FDD or TDD) in clause 8.1.2.2, otherwise the non DRX requirements are applicable.
-When highSpeedEnhancedMeasFlag is configured, the enhanced measurement requirements apply only to measurements of the primary component carrier and do not apply to measurements of a secondary component carrier with active SCell.
+When [TBD] is configured, the enhanced measurement requirements applicable for UE configured with highSpeedEnhancedMeasFlag given in clause 8.1.2.2 apply to the measurements of the secondary component carriers with active SCell.
 The applicable measurement accuracy requirements are in clause 9.1.11 (Carrier aggregation measurement accuracy)

 8.3.3.2 Measurements of a secondary component carrier with deactivated SCell